20 Reasons Why Your Text Messages Aren’t Delivered

 Solution:

-• Install the latest updates for both the operating system and messaging app.
+• Install the latest OS version and messaging app updates.

 🛑 Unlawful content in text